Improving Your User Experience With HeatMaps

 How Accessible Is The Element?

 There are a number of things you can do to make it easier to make an element more obvious.
 For starters, you could place an element above the fold on your page.
 This means you’re making the user’s life as easy as possible.
-They don’t have to do a great amount of scrolling.
+They don’t have to do a lot of scrolling.
 It is there in front of them without having to search the entire page.
 It can also be done through simply moving around some other parts of the page.
 Make some layout adjustments to make your users’ life easier if you want them to find certain information then make it clear to them.

 Need help with your web design or digital marketing?